Akash-Ramjyothi/hackJaipur/README.md

 ## Track and Problem Statement 🚧

-We are integrating three domains with our project, namely:
+We are integrating three tracks with our project, namely:

 - **Tech and Health**: Technology can create sustainable and effective relations between a healthcare professional and the patient.
 It can also provide a cheaper, faster, and more beneficial solutions to prevent and battle illnesses.
 - **Diversity**: Diversity means the inclusion of all individuals as technology does not discriminate.